dmfrey/event-store-demo/README.md

 The Command application will accept HTTP verbs POST, PATCH, PUT and DELETE through the API application or directly.
 See below for example curl commands.
 The Query application will accept HTTP GET requests for views of a `Board`.

+As the Command application accepts new requests, they are validated and turned into `DomainEvent`s.
+Each `DomainEvent` is pushed to the Kafka Topic.

+Once the `DomainEvent`s are in the topic, the command and query applications each subscribe to the events as a `KStream`, which is used to build the `KTable` aggregate view respective to each application.

+A `KStream` is an unbounded stream of data, in this case, `DomainEvent`s.
+The stream acts both as a persistence layer as well as a notification layer.
+Events in the stream can then subscribed to, filtered, transformed, etc in any number of ways.

+A `KTable` uses the above `KStream` as input and first groups all of the events by their `boardUuid`.
+The grouped events are continually updated as new events are to the stream by the Command application.
+The groups allow the data to be aggregated, essentiall folding the events in sequence to produce a `Board` view that respective to each application.

+For instance, the Query application doesn't necessarily care about the maintaining an exact sequence of events in the materialized view, where as the Command application does, so that it can track the new change events from the existing ones.

 ![kafka architecture][kafka-architecture]

 Start Zookeeper and Kafka